expo-community/expo-server-sdk-ruby/README.md

 ## Contributing

 If you have problems with the code in this repository, please file issues & bug reports.
-We encourage you to submit a solution or a failing test to reproduce your issue.
+We encourage you to submit a pull request with a solution or a failing test to reproduce your issue.
 Thanks!